Jordan Reaves: Personal life

 Jordan is the youngest son of former Winnipeg Blue Bomber running back Willard Reaves, who played with the team for five years and was a member of the 72nd Grey Cup winning team.
-Jordan is also the younger brother of Ryan Reaves, a professional hockey player and right wing for the Toronto Maple Leafs of the National Hockey League.
+Jordan is also the younger brother of Ryan Reaves, a professional hockey player and right wing for the San Jose Sharks of the National Hockey League.

-In February 2008, Reaves was charged with possession for the purpose of trafficking, which he pleaded guilty to in December 2008, and received a conditional sentence, one year of supervised probation, and was not allowed to possess a weapon for 10-years.
-In 2016, Reaves was charged with one count of drug trafficking, but was set free on bail, after a routine traffic stop discovered cocaine in his possession.
-His trial in Winnipeg began in November 2017, where he pleaded his innocence.
+In 2008, Reaves was convicted of possession for the purpose of trafficking and breaching the conditions of his bail.
+He received a conditional sentence, one year of supervised probation, and a 10-year weapons ban.
+In 2016, Reaves was charged with one count of drug trafficking, he pleaded not guilty and was acquitted in 2018.

-On January 24, 2018, he was acquitted of drug trafficking charges after the judge determined there was a lack of evidence.

 Reaves is the great-great-great-grandson of Bass Reeves, a former slave who was the first black lawman west of the Mississippi River and among the first black U.S. deputy marshalls; Reeves' life is the focus of the 2023 TV series Lawmen: Bass Reeves.
 Bass served as a deputy U.S. marshal in Fort Smith, Arkansas, under the direction of judge Isaac C. Parker, known as the "Hanging Judge".